navapbc/wic-participant-recertification-portal/docs/infra/2-set-up-aws-account.md

 ## Prerequisites

-First, [set up infrastructure tools](./set-up-infrastructure-tools.md), like Terraform, AWS CLI, and AWS authentication.
+This guide assumes you have [set up infrastructure tools](./1-set-up-infrastructure-tools.md), like Terraform, AWS CLI, and AWS authentication.

 ## Overview of Terraform backend management